OpenNTI/nti.docs.platform.enduser/guide/part2.rst

 .. image:: images/mathematicalNotation.png

-Offers students the use of mathematical characters in the response field.
+Offers learners the use of mathematical characters in the response field.

 .. note::  Best to use when the solution to the problem includes mathematical notation.